Ein Stück: Tschechien

 Advisory Board

-• Dr. Matteo Colombi, Bohemian studies expert and cultural scientist, scientific assistant at the Leipzig University
+• Dr. Matteo Colombi, Bohemian studies expert and cultural studies scholar, research assistant at Leipzig University

-• Dr. Jan Jiřík, theatre scientist, scientific assistant at the Charles University in Prague
+• Dr. Jan Jiřík, theatre studies scholar, research assistant at the Charles University Prague

 • doc.
 Mgr.
-David Drozd, Ph.D., theatre scientist, dean of the theatre studies department at the Masaryk University in Brno
+David Drozd, Ph.D., theatre studies scholar, head of the theatre studies department at Masaryk University Brno

 • Mgr.
-Karolína Stehlíkova, Ph.D., theatre scientist, scientific assistant at thte theatre sciences department at the Masaryk University in Brno
+Karolína Stehlíkova, Ph.D., theatre studies scholar, research assistant at the theatre studies department at Masaryk University Brno

 PR: Augustin PR